'Tis the Season for Holiday Cooking Safety

 Kids in the Kitchen

-The kitchen can be a precarious place for children, especially amid the chaos of holiday preparations.
+The kitchen can be a risky place for children, especially amid the chaos of holiday preparations.
 From hot foods and liquids to knives and dangling electric cords, there are lots of dangerous things a child can grab off the counter.
 Maintain a safe environment by keeping hazardous items toward the back of the counter and out of easy reach.

 To avoid any accidental burns or scalds, children should stay at least 3 feet away from the stove.
 Keep them entertained — and out of the kitchen — by setting up activities such as games, puzzles or books in another room.